Shorthand for Thought: Compressing LLM Reasoning via Entropy-Guided Supertokens: Learning supertokens from reasoning traces

 \paragraph{Merge budget.} After filtering, we retain the top-$K{=}250$ merges ranked by corpus frequency, each introducing one new vocabulary entry (e.g., 151{,}669 $\to$ 151{,}919 for the Qwen-family models).
 Table~\ref{tab:token-examples} and Figure~\ref{fig:merge-compression} (Appendix) show representative statistics.

-\paragraph{Embedding initialization.} New token embeddings are initialized by averaging the embeddings of their constituent tokens, providing a stable starting point that requires no additional forward passes. \paragraph{Tokenizer application.} At both training and inference time, the base tokenizer is applied first, and supertoken merges are applied as a post-processing step over the resulting token sequence.
+\paragraph{Embedding initialization.} New token embeddings are initialized by averaging the embeddings of their constituent tokens, providing a stable starting point that requires no additional forward passes.
+This mean-of-constituents initialization is important in practice: a random initialization of the new supertoken rows under the same training budget failed to train stably and did not converge to usable supertoken adoption, so we did not pursue it further.
+We report this qualitatively rather than as a controlled ablation. \paragraph{Tokenizer application.} At both training and inference time, the base tokenizer is applied first, and supertoken merges are applied as a post-processing step over the resulting token sequence.
 This keeps the extended tokenizer compatible with the original model and avoids modifying tokenizer internals.